 One interesting finding was that the researchers could not identify older from younger, male from female, nor geographical, ethnic, or any other specific differences among the happy couples.
 This indicates that when we form long-standing, contented, mutually beneficial relationships and are bolstered by meaningful, joyous sexuality, differences between people vanish.
 Erasing those disparities enables peaceful co-existence and encourages sexual adventurousness.

 As well, there were no complicated magical formulae, no unusual practices that these couples used to preserve good sex for twenty-five years or more, other than a sustained insistence on the importance of sexuality in their lives.
 Though all of these couples were devoted and loving, the majority were polyamorous, or had become so during the course of their relationships.
-Surely this signals a confidence not only personally but also in their union, so that fidelity was not confused with possession.
+Surely this signals a confidence not only personally but also in their union, so that fidelity was not confused with possession (How to get rid of warts. visit Warts Info Site).
 They viewed sex as a natural and healthy human expression and revelled in its open expression.

 These couples set aside time for sex on a regular basis.
 Being older, they gave sex more time than they did when they were younger and distracted by work and family duties.
 Some began planning their weekend of sex on Thursday by preparing finger food so they would not be interrupted by hunger over the next few days.
 Then they spent the weekend luxuriating in lazy, playful sex until Monday started another week’s routine.